ICTeam28/ProgramAnalysis/summaries/tools/gpuverify.md

 In the end, the value of A will be 6 due to the unfortunate sheduling of operations and lack of synchronisation.

-The following piece of code is an example of the synchronisation issue presented earlier:
+The following piece of OpenCL code suffers from the issue presented earlier:

     /**
      * Multiplies two matrices together.